ccadori/console-custom/README.md

-ConsoleCustom is just a console with some different colors.
+ConsoleCustom is a lightweight package to make your console colorful!

 ### Examples